jlabeit/parallel-divsufsort/README.md

 ==========

 Parallel-DivSufSort is a parallel lightweight suffix array construction algorithm for byte alphabets written in C++.
-It is a implementation based on the [divsufsort](https://github.com/y-256/libdivsufsort) implementation by Yuta Mori and the parallel range algorithm from the Problem Based Benchmark Suite [PBBS](http://www.cs.cmu.edu/~pbbs/).
+It is a implementation based on:
++ [divsufsort](https://github.com/y-256/libdivsufsort) implementation of induced sorting by Yuta Mori.
++ [parallel-range-light](https://github.com/jlabeit/parallel) implementation of prefix doubling for integer alphabets.
 A detailed description and benchmarks of the algorithm can be found in the following work.
 > Julian Labeit, Julian Shun, and Guy E. Blelloch.
 Parallel Lightweight Wavelet Tree, Suffix Array and FM-Index Construction.
 DCC 2015.